ischrauwen-lab/Biorepository/CNV-SV_Callers/Manta/README.md

-This folder contains the scripts used to run Manta on a group of samples.
+This folder contains the scripts used to run Manta on samples.
 For the Illumina Manta documentation please look [here](https://github.com/Illumina/manta).

 ## Manta Germline Script: